kedro-org/kedro/docs/source/notebooks_and_ipython/add_kedro_to_a_notebook.md

   filepath: data/shuttles.xlsx
 ```

-Then by using Kedro to load the `catalog.yml` file, you can reference the Data Catalog in your notebook as you load the data for data processing.
+By using Kedro to load the `catalog.yml` file, you can reference the Data Catalog in your notebook as you load the data for data processing.

 ```python
 # Using Kedro's DataCatalog